TAJIK CULTURE AND TRADITIONS

 Tajik culture

-The culture of Tajikistan formed over several thousands of years while it has absorbed many ideas from Zoroastrianism and Islam.
-Unlike other Central Asian countries, Tajik culture is quite closely similar to Afghanistan and Iran cultures.
-Tight ties with Persia have left a profound impact on the literature and arts of Tajikistan.
-Meanwhile, 20th-century Soviet impact produced the explicit documentation of local practices.
+The culture of Tajikistan formed over several thousands of years and has absorbed many ideas from Zoroastrianism and Islam.
+Tajik culture has can be also roughly divided into two main areas, the lowlands and Kuhiston culture of the higher areas.
+Unlike other Central Asian countries, Tajik culture is quite closely similar to Afghan and Iranian cultures.
+Tight ties with Persia have have left a profound impact on the literature and arts of Tajikistan.
+The 20th-century Soviet impact produced the explicit documentation of local practices.
 Although decades of conflict have left deep scars on the national consciousness, the mood in recent times has been cautiously optimistic.
+Tajik culture can be best experienced by taking part in one of our Tajikistan Tours or Central Asia Tours.

 Tajik Cuisine